ShashaAde/Domain-Network-Project/README.md

  ### Created reverse lookup zones for the Windows Pro, and Ubuntu VMs to add to my domain

-  Accessed the DNS Manager thorugh the tools section of the Server Manager.
+  Accessed the DNS Manager through the tools section of the Server Manager.

 ![Screenshot 2024-11-23 222719](https://github.com/user-attachments/assets/d9cf1e96-a94e-422b-8b4c-1e6dc622445a)